18F - Executive Director

 - Experience managing a team of supervisors who manage the overall team (i.e. multiple levels of management/supervisors) within a consulting or systems integration business

 - Accountable for achievement of cost recoverability targets

-- Ability to develop new business opportunities and grow revenues within an existing client base
+- Demonstrated ability to develop new business opportunities and grow revenues within a targeted client base

 - Experience navigating highly ambiguous or uncertain situations to deliver results.
 This experience must include ALL of the following:

-- Previous experience leading client-facing consulting (i.e. researching, designing and executing to solve a specific problem for a client) projects or initiatives
+- Demonstrated experience in leading client-facing consulting (i.e. researching, designing and executing to solve a specific problem for a client) projects or initiatives

-- Previous experience collaborating with cross-functional teams (i.e. developers, product managers, designers, clients) to achieve organizational or project objectives
+- Demonstrated experience collaborating with cross-functional teams (i.e. developers, product managers, designers, clients) to achieve organizational or project objectives

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.

 - the exact dates you held each job (from month/year to month/year or “present”)

 - number of hours per week you worked (if part time)

 If you would like to learn more or if you’d like to be notified when the application is open, please sign up join our mailing list.